 Add herbs of your choice to taste (oregano, basil, marjoram etc -- either fresh or dried is fine.
 If using dried, about a teaspoon of each maybe?)

 Add tomato paste, stir in to bury all the herbs so they don't get blown around.

 Cook for an additional 65 minutes.

 If you use canned, whole tomatoes, purée them in a blender or food processor before adding.

 This is a very simple, neutral tomato sauce that you could take in almost any direction or use however you wanted: by adding roasted veg, cooked ground beef, using as a sauce on omelettes, etc.

 Store sauce in refrigerator and use up within 5 days, or package and freeze.

-Note: I’ve since found the “Tomato and basil pasta sauce” recipe in the Actifry Standard cookbook (UK edition, 2007, page 51), and it calls for tomato purée, too, so I don’t feel so badly about cheating.
+Note: I’ve since found the “Tomato and basil pasta sauce” recipe in the Actifry Standard cookbook (UK edition, 2007, page 51), and it calls for tomato purée.
 That recipe calls for canned tomatoes, and red wine, and says total cooking time is only 30 minutes.
 I’ve provided a link to a screen capture of the page for easy comparison.

 Makes 5 cups / 1.2 litres / 40 oz.
 That’s 5 servings of 1 cup ( 250 ml / 8 oz).